mhmohona/portfolio/samples/How-To Guides/README.md

     GitHub->>GitHub: PR Review and Merge
 ```

 This flow ensures that your contributions are organized and properly integrated into the original project.
-Happy contributing!